Hong Kong Aviation Club: History

 The Hong Kong Flying Club was formed in the late 1920s when the governor, Sir Cecil Clementi, presided over the inaugural meeting on 20 December 1929.
 Flight training commenced at Kai Tak in the second half of 1930 and followed by commercial services six years later with the arrival of Dorado from Malaysia on 24 March 1936.

 It formerly held most of its activities at Kai Tak Airport, where it had hangars and other facilities.
 The club moved most of its aircraft to Shek Kong Airfield in 1994 after the hours for general aviation at Kai Tak were sharply reduced, to two hours per morning, as of July 1 that year.
 Kai Tak closed to fixed-wing traffic in 1998.
 The club ended its helicopter activities at Kai Tak on 9 July 2017.
 The Kai Tak location, which it was able to use all days of the week, meant that helicopter training took less time compared to fixed-wing training, as usage at Shek Kong is restricted to weekends.

+At the end of October 2019, an email was sent to members indicating that the military airstrip needed repairs and would be temporarily closed.